Special Immigrant Juvenile Status Petition

 When you have Carman Fullerton working for you, we will be there throughout the entire process, answering your questions and keeping you informed.

 Get Help from Our Special Immigrant Juvenile Status Petition Lawyer

 Were you brought into the United States illegally, did you arrive in the United States as a juvenile without your parents, have you been abused or neglected by either of your parents since your arrival, or were you abandoned by one or both of your parents after you arrived?
 If you are a non-citizen under the age of 21, and you were abused, neglected, or abandoned by either of your parents, you may be eligible for SIJ status.

 Your first step should be to contact the Special Immigrant Juvenile Petition attorneys at Carman Fullerton, PLLC today about your situation.
 These knowledgeable Kentucky immigration lawyers are ready to sit down to talk with you and help determine if you are eligible to apply for SIJ status.
-They can also represent you in juvenile court proceedings before your application is filed with USCIS.
+They can also represent you in juvenile court proceedings before your application is with USCIS.
 Talk with them before you contact any government agency.

 The lawyers at Carman Fullerton PLLC are very affordable, and they have specialized knowledge of immigration law.
 Do not delay.
 Get started with your application today.

 GET HELP NOW AT 859-971-0060